RPerottoni/Health_Insurance_Cross_Sell/README.md

 **Step 09.
 Convert Model Performance to Business Values:** Convert the performance of the Machine Learning model into a business result.

 **Step 10.
 Deploy Modelo to Production:** Publish the model in a cloud environment so that other people or services can use the results to improve the business decision.

+# 3. Data Filtering
+Filters are not applied on this project.

 # 4. Top 5 Data insights